thisdotrob/family-monolith/llm-prompts/frontend-scaffolding-implementation/08-feat(mobileapp)-initialize-project-and-install-dependencies.md

 ## 1. Project Initialization

-From the `monolith-frontend` directory, create a new Expo project named `mobileapp`.
+From the `family-frontend` directory, create a new Expo project named `mobileapp`.
 When prompted, choose the "Blank" template.

 ```bash
 npx create-expo-app mobileapp